Worldcoin is launching by giving as many people as possible a share of a new currency.

 Still, one challenge is to find Operators that can actually achieve a high sign-up rate.
 This can be done at scale through a bidding process that allocates Orbs to the most efficient Operators.
 Concretely, Operators bid for the right to operate one or multiple Orbs for a defined period of time.
 Operators who sign up more users than others will achieve a higher monthly revenue, so they can be expected to submit higher bids, making them more likely to win the bidding process.
 Additional incentive structures are in place for promoting not only raw number of sign-ups, but also high-engagement of users and disincentivizing fraud.
 We will share more details about those mechanisms in the future.

 The described incentive mechanism is core to Worldcoin.
-Out of the fixed supply of 10 billion tokens, twenty percent are used to fund Orb production and initial protocol development.
-But the rest and vast majority of the tokens will be given to users and Operators that are helping to launch Worldcoin through the protocol.
-Finally, to incentivize early adoption of the currency, the number of tokens that users and Operators receive per sign-up will decay over time.
+Of the fixed supply of 10 billion tokens, the vast majority will be given to users and Operators that are helping to launch Worldcoin through the protocol.
+To incentivize early adoption of the currency, the number of tokens that users and Operators receive per sign-up will decrease over time.
+Less than twenty percent of the total supply of tokens will be used to fund Orb production and initial protocol development.
+Three percent will be allocated to continued ecosystem development and maintenance (like grant issuances, for example).

 With the Orb, Worldcoin aims to onboard the first billion users into the world of cryptocurrency.
 We believe Worldcoin can reach this unprecedented scale by leveraging recent innovations in blockchain scalability and embracing compatibility with the existing crypto ecosystem.
-This section details our approach, including the mechanisms for ensuring user privacy.
+This section details our approach, including the mechanisms for ensuring user privacy once our token is live.

 We expect most Worldcoin users to receive their account via the Orb, but this is not required.
 Anybody can create a Worldcoin account using any digital wallet built with our open-source SDK (see Wallet & SDK below).
 However, accounts created without an Orb do not receive free tokens at launch.